 My College Music Appreciation Project

-I had the music in four-part harmony, because a men's quartet I was in had recently sang it during the annual H.J.C. talent show.
+I already had the sheet music in four-part harmony from the original performance.
 So I practiced and learned the other three parts (including the bass!), and then asked my church music minister Terry Ross to assist me with the taping.

 So here, without further ado, is an MP3 file that I made from the original tape.
 Feel free to give it a listen and sing along!!